Peshwari Naan

 About Peshwari Naan

-The word “Peshwari” in the name refers to Peshawar, a city in Pakistan known for its rich culinary traditions.
-Peshwari naan is not actually from Peshawar but is a creation of Indian cuisine influenced by various regional flavors.
+“Peshwari” refers to Peshawar, a city in Pakistan which is known for its rich culinary traditions.
+This naan is a specialty from that region and hence the name.

-It is typically stuffed with a mildly sweet mixture made from ingredients like desiccated coconut, sugar, ground nuts (often almonds or cashews), and sometimes raisins or sultanas.
-This filling gives the naan its distinct sweet and nutty taste.
+The dough is stuffed with a mildly sweet mixture (peshwari paste) made from ingredients like desiccated coconut, sugar, dried nuts (often almonds or cashews), and sometimes raisins or sultanas.
+This filling gives peshwari naan its distinct sweet and nutty taste.

-Just like regular naan, this bread is also cooked in a tandoor (clay oven) at the restaurants.
-But in this post, I am sharing a few techniques to cook it over the stovetop or in an oven.
+At the restaurants, Peshwari naan is cooked in a tandoor oven (clay oven) but since most homes do not have a tandoor, I am sharing techniques to make it over the stovetop or in an oven.

 Ingredients

-For The Dough – To make the dough, you will need all-purpose flour (maida), baking soda, baking powder, salt, sugar, any neutral-flavored cooking oil, yogurt (dahi, curd), and milk.
+For The Dough – You will need all-purpose flour (maida), baking soda, baking powder, salt, white sugar, neutral-flavored cooking oil, plain yogurt (dahi, curd), and milk to make the dough for the Peshwari naan.

-You can replace half of the all-purpose flour with whole wheat flour to make a healthier version of Peshawari naan.
+You can replace half of the all-purpose flour with whole wheat flour.

-For The Filling – This delectable and super soft naan is stuffed with rich ingredients such as almonds, pistachios, raisins, desiccated coconut (nariyal ka burada), sugar, and salted butter.
+For The Peshwari Filling – This naan is stuffed with a mildly sweet filling which is made using almonds, pistachios, raisins, desiccated coconut (nariyal ka burada), white sugar, and salted butter.
+Some people also add raisins and sultanas to their filling.

-For The Topping – The naan is topped with almonds, pistachios, white sesame seeds (til), fennel seeds (saunf), and cilantro (fresh coriander leaves).
+For The Topping – Peshwari naan is topped with almonds, pistachios, white sesame seeds (til), fennel seeds (saunf), and cilantro (fresh coriander leaves) before baking.
+The toppings give it a lovely look.
+You can also add some dried rose petals to the topping.

 You will also need butter or ghee to smear over the cooked naan.